conduktor/conduktor-gateway-demos/topic_concentration/Readme.md

 topic.
 To clients, it appears that there are multiple topics and these can be read from as normal but in the underlying Kafka cluster there is a lot less resource requirement.

-For instance, I may see topics "times10_testTenant" and "times100_testTenant" in Gateway that are both stored on the underlying "testTenant_topic"
+For instance, I may see topics "times10_concentrationTest" and "times100_concentrationTest" in Gateway that are both stored on the underlying "concentrationTest_topic"

 ## Running the demo